pertusa/programming2/strings/strings.md

 }
 ```

-A more compact way of expressing `strcmp(cad1,cad2)==0` would be `!strcmp(cad1,cad2)`.
+A more compact way of expressing `strcmp(cad1,cad2)==0` is `!strcmp(cad1,cad2)`.

 #### `strcpy`

-This function allows you to copy one array of characters into another:
+This function allows us to copy one array of characters into another:

 ```cpp
 char cad[10];
 strcpy(cad,"hello");
 ```

-The character arrays in C, as any other array, can not be assigned directly.
+Character arrays in C, as any other array, can not be assigned directly.
 The following code would yield a compilation error:

 ```cpp
 char cad[10];
 cad = "hello";
 ```

-The following code would also give a compilation error:
+This code would also give a compilation error:

 ```cpp
 char cad1[10] = "hello";